sbassong/spacestagram-frontend-developer-intern-challenge/README.md

     ```sh
     npm install
     ```
-1. ### Launch the React app on http://localhost:3000 with the command
+1. ### Launch the React app on http://localhost:3000 with the following command:
     ```sh
     npm start
     ```